nicolalgallacher/ChaosStudioHack/README.md

 Woudl other teams have been aware the experiment was running if this was deployed in a production environment?

 **Think of 5 improvements you would make to the architecture, implement any changes you think you can to improve High Avilability and Monitoring**

+## Clean Up
+Ensure that you delete any un needed resources once you have completed the hack